jlakhlili/ai-wildfire/README.md

 # Wildfire prediction using IA

 ## Introduction
-Wildfires is an problematic natural risk, with each year a new increased collection of catastrophic events causing humain, economic and ecological damages.
-Many reasons are behind the growing number of such events and they are mainly related to climate changes and the urbain extensions in the wildland.
+Wildfires is a problematic natural risk.
+Each year a new increased collection of catastrophic events are causing alot of humain, economic and ecological damages.
+Many reasons are behind the growing number of such events and they are mainly related to climate change and the urbain extensions in the wildland.
 The last summer was a saison of record devastation especialy in Northern Hemisphere.
-Prevention policies with a scientific aproach based on prediction and management measures have become extremely important.
+Prevention policies with a scientific aproach witch is based on prediction and management measures have become extremely important.

 ## Wildfire modeling